-- 1. Connect the supplied console cable (a rollover RJ-45-to-RJ-45 cable) to the console port. - 2.
-Connect the other end of the console cable to the supplied RJ-45-to-DB-25 adapter. - 3.
+- 1. Connect the supplied console cable (a rollover RJ-45 to RJ-45 cable) to the console port. - 2.
+Connect the other end of the console cable to the supplied RJ-45 to DB-25 adapter. - 3.
 Connect the RJ-45-to-DB-25 adapter to the DB-25 port on the modem. - 4.
 Power on the switch.
 The switch boots automatically, and the following default console port characteristics are applied to the modem connection: - 9600 baud - 8 data bits - 1 stop bit - No parity - Default initialization string (ATE0Q1&D2&C1S0=1\015) if previously configured

-Note: For instructions on how to change these settings, see the Cisco Fabric Manager Fundamentals Configuration Guide.
+Note: For instructions on how to change these settings, see the Fabric Manager Fundamentals Configuration Guide for instructions on how to change these settings.